agiraudet/gcs/README.md

 * add pictures to the README
 * add new widgets (such as Pictures, Canvas, List, etc)
 * make a real documentation
+* make a proper way to set the used font